Neuro-Hack/info/README.md

 🎗️ Sponsored by xxxxx

 ## Get Involded

-Want to get involded?
-Drop me a message here: [Telegram Community](http://t.me/joinchat/G1fp6) 👈
+Want to get involved as an organiser?
+Drop us a message here: [Telegram Community](http://t.me/joinchat/G1fp6) 👈